chainius/vue-native3/README.md

 ```

 To use the CLI, you must have either [expo-cli](https://github.com/expo/expo-cli) or [react-native-cli](https://github.com/react-native-community/cli) installed globally.

+### Advanced setup

+An advanded guide is avaialbe [here](https://github.com/chainius/vue-native3/blob/main/converting-react-native-project.md).
+It's possible to extends the compiler with some rollup plugins in order to support for instance custom blocks.

 ## Project setup with Vue Native CLI